Code of Conduct International Student Higher Education

 10.3

-In the case the umbrella organisations cannot reach a unanimous consensus, or the umbrella organisations and the National Commission’s office cannot reach an administrative consensus about modifications of the text of the Code of Conduct or related subjects, each umbrella organisation has the option to submit the issue to the Code of Conduct’s Director’s Meeting.
+In the case the umbrella organizations cannot reach a unanimous consensus, or the umbrella organizations and the National Commission’s office cannot reach an administrative consensus about modifications of the text of the Code of Conduct or related subjects, each umbrella organization has the option to submit the issue to the Code of Conduct’s Director’s Meeting.

 10.4